-Golden paintbrush prairie flower is no longer endangered
+Golden paintbrush prairie flower is no longer threatened

 Much of the new sites for the flowers are on protected land, with no threat of future development or agriculture to harm the species, according to Chan.

 The success in reintroducing and conserving the golden flowers, he said, is indicative of the value of collaborative relationships across different groups and agencies, he said.
-Partners of the effort included Washington State Parks, the Center for Natural Lands Management, the Washington Department of Natural Resources Natural Heritage Program, the Pacific Rim Institute and others.
+Partners of the effort included Washington State Parks, the Center for Natural Lands Management, the Washington Department of Natural Resources Natural Heritage Program, the Pacific Rim Institute, the Institute for Applied Ecology and others.

 “No one agency can do it on its own,” Chan said